 What does it mean when urine looks foamy?
 Should I be concerned if it doesn't go away after a few days?

-But you should see your doctor if you have persistently foamy urine that becomes more noticeable over time.
-This can be a sign of protein in your urine (proteinuria), which requires further evaluation.
-Increased amounts of protein in urine could mean you have a serious kidney problem.
+But you should see your healthcare professional if you often have foamy urine that gets more noticeable over time.
+This can be a sign of protein in the urine, which is called proteinuria.
+Proteinuria needs to be looked at.
+Having a lot of protein in your urine could mean you have a serious kidney issue.

 From Mayo Clinic to your inbox